-Matching cotton fabrics.. some fat quarters can do the trick.
+Matching cotton fabrics… some fat quarters can do the trick.
 If you want the official napkin size, you can use 18” x 18” inch for one napkin or even 20” X 20”.
 Mine are a lot smaller.

-- Matching threads for the hems
+Matching thread for the hems

-- Contrasting threads for the decorations.
-If you use very fine embroidery thread, like I did, you’ll need a fine needle as well
+Contrasting threads for the decorations.
+If you use very fine embroidery thread, like I did, you’ll need a fine needle as well.

-- A fabric marker
+A fabric marker

-- Pins & clips
+Pins and sewing clips

-- A Sewing machine
+A Sewing machine

-1. Cut the fabric
+1. Cut the Fabric

 Cut some rectangular or square pieces out of your fabrics to create your napkin set.

-Whatever suits you best!
+Do whatever suits you best!

 I used the “bridging stitch”, which is not a decorative stitch, really.
-It’s for overcasting, sewing on elastic, darning tears and inserting patches, my machine's manual says, but I have never used it before.
+It’s for overcasting, sewing on elastic, darning tears, and inserting patches (my machine's manual says), but I have never used it before.

-I also tried the ‘federstitch’ and ‘open scallop’ with golden thread on black fabric
+I also tried the ‘federstitch’ and ‘open scallop’ with golden thread on black fabric.

-Put your needle close to the edge, but don’t start your rows too close to the raw edges, you still have to hem the sides (1”).
-Now stitch one row.If you want parallel rows, I advise you to use a border guide foot for the next rows.
+Put your needle close to the edge, but don’t start your rows too close to the raw edges because you still have to hem the sides (1”).
+Now stitch one row.

-So, as you sew, watch the guide lines, not the needle to keep your fabric going straight
+So, as you sew, watch the guide lines, not the needle to keep your fabric going straight.

-Your previous line of stitching is between the two vertical red lines, so keep your eyes on the stitching between the red lines
+Your previous line of stitching is between the two vertical red lines, so keep your eyes on the stitching between the red lines.

 1. Press all raw edges 1/2" to the wrong side of your fabric.
 This is half your hem allowance.
 Press the same hem amount (1/2”) again.
 This is the second fold.
 At the corners it will be bulky.

 2. Unfold the second fold at one corner.
 Fold the corner in towards the wrong side so that the creases line up with those from the second fold.
-The two legs of the corner measure 1 inch.
+The two legs of the corner will measure 1 inch.
 Unfold the corner and trace the crease with a fabric marker.
 I used my heat erasable gel pen.

 3. Fold the corner into a point, right sides together, making sure that the ends of the drawn lines meet.
 Pin the corner into place.